American Bobtail Diseases: Everything you need to know about this fascinating cat breed

 Careful monitoring and regular veterinary care are necessary:

-• Adapted environment : Providing ramps and low jumping opportunities to reduce spinal stress.
+• Adapted environment: Provision of ramps and low jumping opportunities to reduce stress on the spine.

 Obesity (overweight)